rkiacnhg/deepfake-audio-detection-with-ocvae/README.md

 # Deepfake Audio Detection with One Class VAEs

 ## Reproduction
-The dataset can be downloaded from [here](https://www.asvspoof.org/index2019.html) To run the ipynb, change the data paths and run the cells sequentially.
+The ASVSpoof 2019 dataset can be downloaded from [here](https://www.asvspoof.org/index2019.html) To run the ipynb, change the data paths and run the cells sequentially.

 ## Presentation